WayneGame/NLP_Metric/README.md

 - The results will be saved as a CSV file in the same folder.
 - Plotting: To get the same plots from our report the [XMoverScore/Datenaufbereitung.ipynb](https://github.com/WayneGame/NLP_Metric/blob/main/XMoverScore/Datenaufbereitung.ipynb) -notebook can be used.
 The values from the generated CSV-file will be used.

+### SUPERT
+To experiment with SUPERT, open [SUPERT.ipynb](https://github.com/WayneGame/NLP_Metric/blob/main/SUPERT.ipynb).
+There should be the code to execute all BERT variations with SUPERT

+To get the other BERT variations running with the given SUPERT-Notebook:

+1) execute the cells, where the BERT-Models are downloaded
+2) Go to the cached download directory of the BERT models (on mac os: ```~/.cache/torch/sentence_transformers/```) and open the folder of the downloaded models
+3) Open ```modules.json``` and in line 6 rename ```....models.Transformer"``` to ```....models.DistilBERT"``` exemplary for DistilBERT (Write the correct model name depending of the BERT variation)

+The correct naming of the model can be taken from the [class names](https://github.com/WayneGame/NLP_Metric/tree/main/SUPERT/sentence_transformers/models).